Low Risk

 GOOGLECALENDAR_SYNC_EVENTS

-Synchronizes Google Calendar events, performing a full sync if no `sync_token` is provided or if a 410 GONE error (due to an expired token) necessitates it, otherwise performs an incremental sync for events changed since the `sync_token` was issued.
+Synchronizes Google Calendar events, performing a full sync if no sync_token is provided or if a 410 GONE error (due to an expired token) necessitates it, otherwise performs an incremental sync for events changed since the sync_token was issued.

-Part of the Google Calendar MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Google Calendar server.

 AI agents call GOOGLECALENDAR_SYNC_EVENTS to retrieve information from Google Calendar without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.